-Habits; Warning, You Must Avoid These 2 Bad Ways!
+Habits: Warning, You Must Avoid These 2 Bad Ways!

 Are you a victim of bad habits?
 This Wisdom of Proverbs points out 2 bad habits to avoid.
 Strangely enough, habitually drinking too much (alcoholic beverages) and eating too much food are bad habits!
+Indulging in these bad habits will end badly.
+Be a wise child of God, use self-control, and avoid drinking and eating too much.

-Habits; Warning, You Must Avoid These 2 Bad Ways!
+Habits: Warning, You Must Avoid These 2 Bad Ways!

 "You can avoid bad habits"